 The conversion factor for Pathology and Laboratory codes (80047-89398) is \$142.00 for codes listed in the RBRVS.
-Laboratory services not found in the RBRVS but found in the Clinical Diagnostic Laboratory Fee Schedule (CLAB) file use a multiplier of 6.33 for the values in the column for the State of Alaska.
+Laboratory services not found in the RBRVS but found in the Centers for Medicare and Medicaid Services (CMS) Clinical Diagnostic Laboratory Fee Schedule (CLAB) file use a multiplier of 6.33 for the values in the column for the State of Alaska in effect at the time of treatment or service.